dact-chant/PyCantus/docs/source/development_docs.md

 - `drop_incomplete_chants()`
 - and also if `Corpus.create_missing_sources` is `True`, then that is noted to the history in `Corpus` initialization

-Whole history can be represented as one human-readable string via calling `get_operations_history_string()` method on `Corpus`.
-Besides the operations history it also returns paths to csv files used for intialization of the `Corpus` to emphasize the replicability.
+The whole history can be represented as one human-readable string by calling the `get_operations_history_string()` method on `Corpus`.
+In addition to the operations history, the method also returns paths to CSV files used for initializing the `Corpus` to emphasize replicability.